 Technique #9: Document analysis

-Document analysis includes eliciting requirements by analyzing existing documentation and identifying information relevant to the requirements.
+Document analysis is the process of defining requirements by analyzing existing documentation and identifying relevant information.

 - Business plans,